Tabernaemontana corymbosa

 Tabernaemontana corymbosa is a species of plant in the family Apocynaceae.
-It is found in Brunei, China, Indonesia, Laos, Malaysia, Myanmar, Singapore, Thailand, and Vietnam.
+It is native to Brunei, China, Indonesia, Laos, Malaysia, Myanmar, Singapore, Thailand, and Vietnam.
 Glossy green leaves and faintly sweet scented flower.
 Flowers continuously all year.
 Frost tolerant.
-Grows to about 2metres.
+Grows to about 2 metres.
 Likes full sun to part shade.
 A number of cultivars are available.

 Chemical composition

 Multiple compounds of different classes such as Iboga alkaloids and Bisindole alkaloids have been isolated from this plant.
 Alkaloids such as conodusine A-E, conolodinines A-D, conophylline, conophyllinine and taberyunines A-I are present in which many shows antiproliferative and cytotoxic actions.